About Us

 Meet Our Officers

-FY 2025 Officers
+FY 2026 Officers

-- Vice-Chairman: Nic Dezinski, Vertex Solutions
+- Chairman: Nic Dezinski, Vertex Solutions

-- Treasurer: Bonnie Barlow, Bridgeway Center, Inc.
+- Vice-Chairman: Bonnie Barlow, Bridgeway Center, Inc.

-- Secretary: Capt.
-Gary Jarvis, B.O.A.T.
+- Treasurer: Capt.
+Gary Jarvis, B.O.A.T

 Ex Officios

-- Commissioner Paul Mixon, Okaloosa County BOCC
+- Commissioner Paul Mixon, Okaloosa County BOCC- not pictured

-- John Hofstad, Okaloosa County BOCC (proxy for Commissioner Mixon) – not pictured
+- John Hofstad, Okaloosa County BOCC (proxy for Commissioner Mixon)

-- Bernard Johnson, Florida Power & Light
+- Bernard Johnson, Florida Power & Light - not pictured

 - Steve Rhodes, CHELCO

-- Gordon King, Okaloosa Gas District – not pictured
+- Gordon King, Okaloosa Gas District

-- Dr. Melinda Bowers, University of West Florida
+- Nicole McDonald, University of West Florida

 - Superintendent Marcus Chambers, Okaloosa County School District